+Infant

-- Infant: - Two rescuers: Two-thumb technique preferred.
-The hands encircle the chest and thumbs compress the sternum.
-Take care not to restrict chest expansion during recoil or ventilation. - Single rescuer: Two-finger technique preferred in order to minimise transition time between compressions and ventilations. - Small Child: One-hand technique (otherwise similar to that for adults) - Medium Child and Adolescents: Two-handed technique (as for adults)
+- Two rescuers: Two-thumb technique The hands encircle the chest and thumbs compress the sternum.
+Take care not to restrict chest expansion during recoil or ventilation. - Single rescuer: Two-finger technique Preferred to minimise transition time between compressions and ventilations.